 Jana's Story

 Jana joined Watsi on September 22nd, 2016.
-Three years ago, Jana joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jana's most recent donation traveled 8,700 miles to support Masiaya, a 2 year old boy from Tanzania, to fund contracture release surgery and a skin graft so he can grow up healthy.
+Four years ago, Jana joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jana's most recent donation traveled 8,500 miles to support Jane, a bright and resilient 7-year-old from Kenya, to fund clubfoot treatment.

 Impact